BackRoom-net/Backroom-net/README.md

 _It is strict and **can** be annoying_

 * System **Minimum** Memory is 2gb!!
-  Nothing below this ammount will run!
+  Nothing below this amount will run!
 This is like this so 32-bit computers can still run this program.

 * System reccomended specifications are: